 - Encrypt your connections and your data using TLS and SNC.
 Encrypted connections protect your SAP data while in transit.
 And encrypted data makes your information useless if it falls into the hands of attackers.

 5. Monitor Activity by Bad Actors

 SAP FIORI Security is not a one-and-done activity.
 Hackers and cybercriminals never rest, so neither should you.
 Monitor your SAP systems 24/7 for suspicious activity.
 This includes activity by your users, both standard and privileged.
 Whenever possible, feed security data into a SIEM solution or SAP Enterprise Threat Detection to identify threats at the infrastructure layer and the business logic layer.

 Continuously monitor for violations of your security policies.
 When you find deviations, take action immediately to remediate threats and change user behavior.

 Standard OS-level antivirus programs do not recognize or address SAP cybersecurity threats.
 If you want to protect your SAP systems against viruses and content-based attacks, you must use security tools developed by other firms.

 This is also true for SAP FIORI.
 To protect against attacks, consider using third-party tools that are custom-built to protect the data that flows in and out of SAP applications.
-Secure Web Dispatcher by bowbridge, for example, ensures the availability, integrity and performance of web-exposed SAP applications for on-premises and cloud-based SAP implementations.
+Application Delivery Controller by bowbridge, for example, ensures the availability, integrity and performance of web-exposed SAP applications for on-premises and cloud-based SAP implementations.
 This software is cloud-ready and built specifically for SAP applications, making it the market’s only software-based Application Delivery Controller for SAP applications.